metafates/testo/docs/tutorial.md

 `testo` uses its own `testing.T` wrapper to extend its capabilities.
 All the methods of regular `testing.T` are available to use.
-Moreover, this wrapper is compatible with `testing.TB` interface since it embeds `testing.T`.
+Moreover, this wrapper is compatible with `testing.TB` interface since it _embeds_ `testing.T`.

-Lets make an alias for it to avoid repetitions.
-This is important, we'll modify it later.
+**Important**: Lets make an alias for it to avoid repetitions.

-Create `main_test.go` file and put the following code in it.
+Create `main_test.go` file and put the following code in it:

 ```go
 package main